Analyze web presence

 For example, the image_quality indicator returns a list of source URLs for any stock images detected, the spelling_and_grammar indicator lists citations for any found mistakes or inconsistencies, and the broken_links indicator returns a list of URLs found on the website that do not resolve.

-To access this expanded view, add the query parameter include with the value indicator_details to the aforementioned business website endpoint.
+To access this expanded view, add the query parameter include with the value indicator_details to the business website endpoint.

 For example: https://api.middesk.com/businesses/{id}/website?include=indicator_details